gazjosef/tipping-app/README.md

 3. Select Tip by choosing between home and away teams for each fixture.
 4. Click Submit

+or.

+1. Sign in with username "brad@gmail.com"
+2. Password "123"

 ## Built With

 - bcrypt